-This project is a comet observation programme promoted by the BAA Comet Section (http://www.ast.cam.ac.uk/~jds/).
-Its aim is to encourage amateur astronomers, of all skill levels, to develop their observational skills by hunting for comets visually, using binoculars and telescopes, by imaging and by searching images returned by spacecraft such as SOHO and STEREO.
-It would seem appropriate to name this programme ‘Project Alcock’ after the UK’s foremost comet discoverer – George Alcock.
-Please contact me, roger.dymock ‘at’ ntlworld.com, if you would like me to come and talk to your local astronomical society or if there are any aspects of comet observing and imaging you would like added to this website
+The purpose of this BAA Comet Section (http://www.ast.cam.ac.uk/~jds/) guide is to help amateur astronomers, of all ability levels, to develop their observational skills by observing comets visually using binoculars and telescopes, by imaging and by searching images returned by spacecraft such as SOHO and STEREO.
+It would seem appropriate to name it ‘Project Alcock’ after the UK’s foremost comet discoverer – George Alcock.

 The chances of discovering any new celestial object are small but ultimately worth pursuing.
-There are many aspects to comet observation all of which will eventually form part of this project i.e.
+There are many aspects to comet observation all of which will eventually form part of this guide i.e.